yanglangfei/FontDroid/README.md

 import com.hollowsoft.library.fontdroid.TextView;
 ```

-You can also look at sample application for more detailed information.
+For more detailed information, look at sample application.

 Thanks